 This is a deeply personal decision with a wide variety of options.
 Ashes can be placed in an urn that is displayed in a family members home.
 They can also be stored publicly in a columbarium (which is often part of a mausoleum or chapel).
 They can be scattered over land or sea.
 And they can be buried.
 Keepsake urns help many families today use a combination of these methods.
 It is also common for ashes of one person to be buried atop the non-cremated remains of his or her spouse.
-Whatever the disposition of the ashes, psychologists and other experts strongly recommend that families establish one specific place that others can visit as needed to memorialize their loved-one.
+Whatever the disposition of the ashes, psychologists and other experts strongly recommend that families establish one specific, if not permanent, place that others can visit as needed to memorialize their loved-one.
 Many families still opt to have a traditional marker placed in a cemetery for their loved one, where as others decide to erect a monument or memorial rock even in a local park or even their own garden.

-How a funeral for a cremated person is to proceed is a deeply personal choice that should be decided with the deceased's and family's wishes in mind, but there are numerous options.
+How a funeral for a cremated person is to proceed is also a deeply personal choice that should be decided with the deceased's and family's wishes in mind, but there are numerous options.
 The most important decision a family faces in this regard is, probably, whether to conduct the funeral before or after the body has been cremated.
 Because all members of a family do sometimes not support cremations, it is often advisable to have a traditional funeral service before the cremation.
 But many funeral services are conducted in which a cremation urn is publicly displayed.
 While a limited number of people can usually arrange to watch a cremation as it occurs, cremations themselves are rarely a good substitute for a funeral.
 For pre-cremation funerals, many funeral homes offer casket rentals designed to provide an aesthetically pleasing, affordable and environmentally prudent alternative to buying a casket.

 MEMORIALS.com: Your Premier Online Source for all your Funeral and Memorial needs.
 We live up to our name and reputation our staff is standing by to assist you, all products with No Sales Tax & Free Delivery.